Financial aid at ASL

-We understand and appreciate the financial commitment families undertake in deciding to send their children to the American School in London.
+We understand and appreciate the financial commitment families undertake in deciding to send their children to The American School in London.
 Although paying for education is first and foremost the responsibility of a family, we devote significant funds each year to a financial aid budget that helps assist families.
-In turn, our school community benefits by attracting qualified students who otherwise would not have been able to attend.
+In turn, our school community benefits by attracting qualified students who otherwise could not afford to attend.

 In order to assess each family’s financial situation as fairly and consistently as possible, ASL uses the principles and recommendations of the School and Student Service for Financial Aid (SSS).
 Calculations for financial aid awards consider all aspects of a family’s finances.
 In addition to income, the School will also look at family assets and expenditure.

 A confidential Financial Aid Committee made up of school administrators examines the information provided by the SSS analysis along with other information provided by the family and makes an award based on the demonstrated need of the family and the resources available at the School.
 For additional information about submitting information please visit Apply for Financial Aid.

 For additional information about the financial aid application process, please visit Apply for financial aid.

 Given the school's limited financial aid resources, we normally do not award aid to incoming K1 students.
 Awards will be prioritized for siblings of current students, followed by middle school students, then high school, then lower school.